Sitetheory/Sitetheory-Docs/API/Overview.rst

 **All** API controllers also extend the **EntityApiController** (`\Sitetheory\ComponentBundle\Controller\EntityApiController.php`), which does the heavy lifting for managing the lifecycle of an API request for selecting, editing, creating, and deleting records, e.g. standard searching/filtering, permissions control, etc.

-We often need to customize the data for specific entities, e.g. if an Profile is requested (or any Content), by default we also want to fetch the Route, the best version, and the related meta data for profiles.
+We often need to customize the data for specific entities, e.g. if a Profile is requested (or any Content), by default we also want to fetch the Route, the best version, and the related meta data for profiles.
 So in each entity's custom API controller we extend methods from the `EntityApiController` to modify the database lookup (e.g. join additional tables).
 So each Entity API Controller has full control over the lifecycle of the request.

 Custom Actions
 --------------